USI-MSDE-SA-2023/sa--christelle00/src/sa/model/index.md

 ## Privacy vs. Usability

 Including a multi-authentication system allows to guarantee a better security of data privacy.
 But on the other hand, this adds extra steps to the authentication process, which can sometimes be annoying.
 For the Seismo Scraping project, as the data inside each account is not that sensible, usability has been preferred over privacy, and the authentication is a simple login with email and password.

+{.feedback

+"Security of Data Privacy" (Authentication is often considered part of Security and would conflict with Privacy as it removes user anonymity)

+}

 ## Reusability vs. Performance